 The drake weighs 4.5-6.3kg (10-14lbs) and the duck 2.3-3.2kg (5-7lbs).

 One of the main things that the Muscovy is known for is its willingness to incubate and hatch not only its own but the eggs of other breeds.

-The Rouen duck is originally from France where they were used as a meat bird.
-They take 2 yrs to reach their full size of 12lbs, because of this they are now used more for showing.
-The Rouen duck is a very large imposing breed which looks like an oversized mallard with the females being brown with black lacing on the outside of the feathers.
+The Rouen Duck is originally from France where they were used as a meat bird.
+They take 2 years to reach their full size of 12lbs, so because of this they are now used more for showing.
+The Rouen Duck is a very large imposing breed which looks like an oversized Mallard with the females being brown with black lacing on the outside of the feathers.
 The drake has a green head, claret bib and grey body.
-Exhibition females don't lay a huge number of eggs laying between 100-150 eggs per year.
+Exhibition females don't lay a huge number of eggs, laying between 100-150 eggs per year.
 They are a docile breed and tame reasonably easily.
-Because of their size they cannot fly.
+Because of their size, they cannot fly.

 The Silver Appleyard (an extract from BWA Standards)

 These big ducks were developed by expert waterfowl breeder, Reginald Appleyard in the 1930s.
 First shown in the 1940s, they were never standardized until rescued by Tom Bartlett.
 Wippell's 1947 painting of the breed was used as a standard.
 The drake is recognized by his colourful plumage.
 The claret feathers of the breast are tipped with white, and the scapular feathers are also edged with chestnut.
 The trademark of the drake is in his head markings; the green head of the Mallard is stamped with silver eyebrows and silver throat.
 The ducks are particularly attractive with their creamy white feathers flecked and streaked in fawns and brown-grey.